Miguel Cabrera Player Props: Tigers vs. Blue Jays

 - The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in MLB.

-- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.90).
+- The Blue Jays have a 3.88 team ERA that ranks ninth among all league pitching staffs.

-- Blue Jays pitchers combine to allow 116 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (116 total, 1.3 per game).

-- Manoah will start for the Blue Jays, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.